r0mymendez/schemaspy-snowflake/README.md

 ---

-# Schemapy
+# 🔍 Schemapy
-Upon executing Docker Compose, you can obtain our entire web page in the output folder (? unsure if it should be phrased this way).
-This page includes several tabs with the following functionalities:
+After executing Docker Compose, you'll find our comprehensive web interface in the output folder.
+This page features multiple tabs, each offering distinct functionalities, and below, we will explain them

 ## Functionality Tabs
 * **Tables:** Provides an overview of all tables in the database schema.